 One thing you have to know about taking salt is that your body will stop producing it as would normally be natural.
 So if you start, you have to continue through the race.
 This should be a part of your energy plan.
 There are different options here, ranging from tablets you add to your water and special gels and energy bars to pills/tablets you swallow.
 I recommend trying everything in training, so you get an idea of what works best for you.

 10. The 5/5 Ironman marathon rule

-I hope this article has been helpful in preparing you for your first Ironman.
+I hope this article has helped prepare you for your first Ironman.

-It’s a big project and thinking about all the training and preparation can feel confusing and overwhelming.
-Remember what a wonderful challenge the Ironman is; be sure to prepare carefully over a period of several months.
+It’s a big project, and thinking about all the training and preparation can feel confusing and overwhelming.
+Remember what a wonderful challenge the Ironman is; be sure to prepare carefully for several months.
 You will be ready!

-Normal people, like you and I, have met the challenge of an Ironman before and had great experiences.
+Normal people, like you and I, had met the challenge of an Ironman before and had great experiences.
 So will you!